obniz/obniz/doc/uart.md

 ```

 ## isDataExists
-check data  which received and you don't get yet.
+It checks if there are data received but not yet used.
-If it available, return true.
+If there are, it returns true.

-if you are using onreceive callback, it always false because you get data from callback function.
+If you are using onreceive callback, it will always be false because you receive the data with the callback function as the data arrives.

 ```Javascript